On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

 \subsection{Baselines}

 The baselines used for evaluation in current works mainly consist of four categories: Firstly, the ideal baseline, or cloud baseline.
 This baseline represents the situation with sufficient hardware resources, such as training models on the cloud or powerful servers, where sufficient memory and computing resources are provided.
 This baseline provides the best training accuracy and the corresponding resource consumption, such as memory.
-With this baseline, researchers show the potential accuracy gap and the resource consumption reduction between ODL and the ideal case.
+With this baseline, researchers show the potential accuracy gap and the reduction in resource consumption between on-device training and the ideal case.
 Secondly, training models without any optimization techniques or using pre-trained models without any further training.
-This baseline is used to show the performance gain of the proposed methods.
-For example, accuracy improvement and memory consumption reduction.
-Thirdly, existing model training optimization techniques and frameworks, such as TensorFlow Lite~\cite{li2020tensorflow} and MNN~\cite{jiang2020mnn}, two efficient and lightweight deep learning frameworks that are commonly used for on-device training.
-This baseline is used to show the improvements of the proposed ODL schemes.
+This baseline is used to show the performance gain of the proposed method, for example, accuracy improvement and memory consumption reduction.
+Thirdly, existing model training optimization techniques and frameworks, this type of baseline is used to show the improvements of the proposed on-device training schemes, such as TensorFlow Lite~\cite{li2020tensorflow} and MNN~\cite{jiang2020mnn}, two efficient and lightweight DL frameworks that are commonly used for on-device training.
 Fourthly, baselines that only use one single optimization technique used in the system design.
 This aims to evaluate the impact of individual techniques on the results.
-Table~\ref{tab:baselines} presents the baselines used in each of the surveyed works.